hilosync/platepost-menu-demo/README.md

 React demo for plate post video menu

+Made using React and Tailwind